espegun/good-dev-practice/how_to_git/README.md

 ### Pull and fetch
 In addition to the local repo, there is also a cached version of the central repo on your local computer.<br/>
-`$ git fetch origin` Check the central repo if there has been any updates and updates the locally cached version of the central repo.
+`$ git fetch origin` Check the central repo if there has been any updates and the local cached version of it.
 No harm will be done.<br/>
-`$ git pull` Check the central repo if there has been any updates and tries to merge this into your working files.
-Merge conflicts may occurs.<br/>
+`$ git pull origin [branch]` Check the central repo if there has been any updates and tries to merge this into your current HEAD branch and working files.
+Merge conflicts may occurs and it is recommended pull right after having committed.<br/>